arshiashafiei/repo-code-repair/README.md

 ## TODO:

+- [ ] Git commit naming conventions and best practices
+- [ ] How to validate and check my answers?
+  - [ ] Ask chatgpt and Gemini about how to measure my program success rate (number 3)
+  - [ ] Find things similar to SWE-BENCH
+- [ ] Take a look at SWE-Bench to understand how to incorporate it with my program
+- [ ] Record and Store statistics about my answers to understand the effectiveness of my work (e.g. different models, prompts, techniques, and so on)
+  - [ ] What stats should be stored?

 **Ideas:**
 - [ ] Knowledge pssobility (it is simillar to a RAG system)
 - [ ] Graph based search - What are the nodes?